tjelvar-olsson/tjelvar-olsson.github.io/_drafts/sphinx.md

 $ sphinx-quickstart
 ```

-The last command will prompt you with a bunch of questions on how
+The last command will prompt you for answers to a bunch of questions on how you
-you want to setup your documentation and what extensions you want
+want to setup your documentation and what extensions you want to enable.
+I tend
-to enable.
-I tend to accept the defaults for everything except the
+to accept the defaults for everything except the question on whether or not I
-question on whether or not I want to separate the source and
+want to separate the source and build directories.
-build directories.

 ```
 > Separate source and build directories (y/n) [n]: y